mozilla/mozdef_client/README.rst

 Python client lib for `MozDef clients <https://github.com/jeffbryner/MozDef/>`_.

-Used to send events to MozDef ("log to MozDef") for example.
+This library is used to send events to MozDef.
+Currently standard events, vulnerability events, and compliance events are supported by the library.

-This lib superseeds mozdef_lib, mainly due to the more confusing name of mozdef_lib.
+This library superseeds mozdef_lib; it was renamed in favor of a less confusing name.

 Install
 --------
-As a python module
+As A Python Module
 ~~~~~~~~~~~~~~~~~~

 Manually:

 .. code::

     make install

 As a rpm/deb package

 .. code::

    make rpm